AbelWeldaregay/Banner-GCal-Schedule-Importer/privacy.md

         and date of your visit, the time spent on those pages, and other statistics.

 ## Cookies
  Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
-These are sent to your browser from the website that you visit and are stored on your computer’s hard drive.
+These are sent to
+        your browser from the website that you visit and are stored on your computer’s hard drive.
-    <br>We do NOT use these "cookies" to collect information.
+    <br><br>We do NOT use these "cookies" to collect information.

 ## Service Providers
 We will not employ third-party companies or individuals.

 ## Security
  Our Service does request access to your Google Calendar in order to perform the Service of importing your course